Bronx Community Board 11311

 In 2008, Jeremy applied for a position with 13th Council District Member James Vacca.
 It was at the Council Member’s Office that Jeremy found his niche.
 He had always enjoyed helping people, but now, he got to do so on a full-time basis.
 He earned enough recognition there that when the position of District Manager opened up at Community Board 11 less than three years later, he leapt at the opportunity.
 In late 2010, he was unanimously selected by the Board to be its fourth District Manager.
 Jeremy's predecessor unknowingly set the agenda when he told the Daily News that Jeremy's "going to bring the board into the 21st Century."

 In 2012, with the help of board members, staff and volunteers, Jeremy launched the Board's first NYC.gov website.
 Also that year, he was allowed to preliminarily select the next round of staff members, who were hired for their language as well as technical skills.
-Even before Jeremy started working for the Board, he heavily promoted the use of its then-Facebook page, which was created in 2010 but formally adopted by the Board in 2012 before being discarded in 2023 for a more traditional page Jeremy created.
+Even before Jeremy started working for the Board, he heavily promoted the use of its then-Facebook page before it was discarded in 2023 for a more traditional page Jeremy created.

 A lifetime member of the American Legion, Jeremy is or was also a member of the Liberty Democratic Association...and U.S. Chess Federation.
 In 2012, the same year he graduated from the NYPD Citizens Police Academy, he was inducted into the New York State Senate Veterans' Hall of Fame.